Burnout (series): History

 In 2004, Acclaim filed for bankruptcy and sold off its existing properties to other publishers.
 Electronic Arts (EA) acquired Criterion Games as well as the rights to the Burnout series and RenderWare for an estimated US$48 million that year.
 EA had been interested in Criterion before from their TrickStyle game, and were initially in 2002 hoping for them to expand that out to be an open-world type skateboarding game under the Skate or Die! moniker, similar to the popularity of Grand Theft Auto III.
-However, Criterion could not find a way for that to work and the project was dropped; it is believed by journalists that this would ultimately be released in the 2007 game Skate by EA Black Box.
+Criterion however could not find a way for that to work and the project was dropped; it is believed by journalists that this would ultimately be released in the 2007 game Skate by EA Black Box.
 The cancelled project left some animosity between Criterion and EA, but in 2003, EA reached out to Criterion, wanting to resolve the matter and to have them work on a second Burnout sequel.
 Criterion agreed as long as EA left them with creative control over the title.
 The game was near completion in 2004 by the time of Acclaim's bankruptcy and EA's acquisition.

 Burnout 3: Takedown took the series in a different route, as Criterion incorporated some of the more combative elements from the SSX series, such that players were "fighting through traffic" rather than just "racing through traffic", according to Ward.
-Players were able to ram into opponents to focus them into crashes ("Takedowns"), which not only temporarily knocked them out from racing in a similar way to the weapons utilised in games such as Mario Kart, but also benefit the player by providing some boosting effects.
+Players were able to ram into opponents to focus them into crashes ("Takedowns"), which not only temporarily knocked them out from racing in a similar way to the weapons used in games such as Mario Kart, but also benefit the player by providing some boosting effects.
 Burnout 3 was highly successful, with more than 2.3 million copies sold through 2006 in the United States alone.

 Criterion continued to develop additional Burnout games, culminating in Burnout Paradise in 2008.
 Paradise was envisioned by Ward as putting the Burnout series in an open world, giving players the option of what routes to take to complete races, alongside other traditional game modes, while adding a social element to the game.

+A J2ME version for mobile phones of Burnout was released in 2007, some time before Paradise.
+This game was developed by Rovio Entertainment.